lauringlab/CodonShuffle/README.md

 ___
 ###Instructions###

+1. Download files and folders
-1. Run the python file (CodonShuffle.py)
+2. Run the python file (CodonShuffle.py)
-2. Select sequence file (input_file.fas)
+3. Select sequence file (input_file.fas)
-3. Select a single permutation script to use (3n, dn23, dn31, dn231)
+4. Select a single permutation script to use (3n, dn23, dn31, dn231)
-4. Select desired number of permuted sequences
+5. Select desired number of permuted sequences
-5. Select the genomic feature to be evaluated
+6. Select the genomic feature to be evaluated
-6. Output graphs with the analysis
+7. Output graphs with the analysis

 Input Commands: